gatling/gatling/README.md

 # Motivation

 * Fed up with fancy GUI that generate huge unreadable XML scenarios.
-What you want is scripts and a user friendly DSL ?
+What you want are scripts and a user friendly DSL ?
 * Fed up with having to host a farm of injecting servers because your tool use blocking IO and one-thread-per-user architecture ?

 Gatling is for you!